The Kroger (NYSE:KR) Releases FY 2021 Earnings Guidance

-A number of research analysts have recently commented on the company.
-Bank of America downgraded The Kroger from a neutral rating to an underperform rating and lowered their target price for the company from $40.00 to $28.00 in a research report on Tuesday, February 23rd.
-Morgan Stanley raised their price target on The Kroger from $28.00 to $29.00 and gave the company an underweight rating in a research note on Friday, March 5th.
-Finally, The Goldman Sachs Group reiterated a sell rating and issued a $31.00 target price (down previously from $37.00) on shares of The Kroger in a research note on Monday, May 10th.
-Four investment analysts have rated the stock with a sell rating, twelve have given a hold rating and two have given a buy rating to the stock.
-The stock has a consensus rating of Hold and an average target price of $34.11.
+Several equities analysts have recently weighed in on KR shares.
+Morgan Stanley lifted their target price on shares of The Kroger from $28.00 to $29.00 and gave the company an underweight rating in a report on Friday, March 5th.
+Credit Suisse Group increased their target price on shares of The Kroger from $34.00 to $36.00 and gave the stock a neutral rating in a research note on Friday, June 18th.
+Northcoast Research upped their price target on The Kroger from $41.00 to $46.00 and gave the stock a buy rating in a report on Tuesday.
+Telsey Advisory Group boosted their price objective on The Kroger from $39.00 to $40.00 and gave the company a market perform rating in a research report on Friday, June 18th.
+Finally, The Goldman Sachs Group reiterated a sell rating and set a $31.00 target price (down previously from $37.00) on shares of The Kroger in a research report on Monday, May 10th.
+Four equities research analysts have rated the stock with a sell rating, fourteen have given a hold rating and two have assigned a buy rating to the company.
+The Kroger presently has an average rating of Hold and a consensus price target of $36.10.

 The Kroger Co operates as a retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.